A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 D

 Disability Status (ACS): The U.S. Census Bureau used six questions to identify persons with disabilities.
 A response of "yes" to any one of the questions indicates that the person in question has a disability-vision, hearing, cognitive, ambulatory, self-care, and independent living.
-However, the questions related to cognitive, ambulatory, self-care, and independent living are not used to identify disability in individuals less than five years old, and the question related to independent living is not used to identify disability in individuals less than 18 years old.
+However, the cognitive, ambulatory, self-care, and independent living related questions are not used to identify disability in individuals less than five years old, and the independent living related question is not used to identify disability in individuals less than 18 years old.

-Disability Status (CPS-BMS & CPS-ASEC): The CPS program uses a set of six questions to identify persons with disabilities.
+Disability Status (ACS, CPS-BMS & CPS-ASEC): The American Community Survey and CPS uses a set of six questions to identify persons with disabilities.
 A response of "yes" to any one of the questions indicates that the person in question has a disability.
 The disability questions appear in the CPS in the following format:

 This month we want to learn about people who have physical, mental, or emotional conditions that cause serious difficulty with their daily activities.
 Please answer for household members who are 16 years old or over.